freckie/go-grpc-sample/cmd/tdoo/README.md

 # /cmd/tdoo

-- CLI tool build with Cobra named `tdoo`.
+- Command-line tool build with Cobra named `tdoo`, for managing server execution and related tasks.
-- Each command is defined in separate files, under the `./cmd` folder.
+- Each command is defined in separate files, under the `cmd` folder.
-    - There are subcommands such as `init`, `get-template` and `serve`.
+    - There are subcommands such as `run` and `get-template`.